Morrowind Beautification Project 9.10

-The Morrowind Beautification Project (MBP) is a complete step by step modding and installations guide, no experience needed.
+The Morrowind Beautification Project (MBP) is a complete step-by-step modding and installations guide.

-The Elder Scrolls III: Morrowind was, and still is, one of the best open-world RPG till Oblivion & Skyrim came out.
-The game engine is old, but with this guide it will still become both immersive and beautiful despite it's limitations.
-The huge amount of mods & enhancements available has made it possible to reach a pretty high level of sophistication with regards to graphics and visual effects.
-However, due to this vast amount of mods, it's a very time consuming process to figure out which mods to use.
-Which mods will work together, which mods are lore-friendly, and which mods are not.
-It takes countless hours of research, downloading and testing.
-This guide can save you months of work, and narrow it down to a few hours instead.
-It's made as a step by step instruction on how to install and set everything up.
+The Elder Scrolls III: Morrowind was, and still is, one of the best open-world RPGs available.
+The game engine is old, but with this guide, the game will still become immersive and beautiful despite it's age.
+The huge amount of an-made mods & enhancements available has made it possible to reach a pretty high level of visual quality.
+However, it can be a very time consuming process to figure out which mods to use.
+Which mods will work together, which mods are lore-friendly, and which mods are 100% stable.
+It takes a lot of research, downloading and testing, but with this guide, you can narrow it down to a few hours instead.
+It's made with step-by-step instruction for both installation and setup.
 No experience needed.
-The MBP guide focus on enhancing the graphics, fixing errors and providing the most beautiful effect render to date.
-Besides the graphic improvements, MBP also adds some new lore-friendly content and adventure.
-Everything is kept true to the Elder Scrolls universe, but with much enhanced graphics and environment.
-It is an adventure game after all, and beautiful settings doesn't make it less interesting to play.
+The MBP guide focus on graphical enhancements, error fixing, better effects and some new lore-friendly content.
+Everything is kept true to the Elder Scrolls universe, but with better graphics and environments.
+It is an adventure game after all, and beautiful graphics don't make it any less fun to play.

-With The Morrowind Beautification Project, Morrowind will look MUCH better than the original game, and run both smooth and stable at the same time.
+The Morrowind Beautification Project will make Morrowind look MUCH better than the original game, and run smooth and stable at the same time.
 See screenshots below.

 If you find this, or any of the

 By becoming a Patron you will participate in a monthly drawing for a Premium Steam Game-Key, and you will help me provide more frequent content